 On B&R’s Catalonia Biking trip, get up close and in deep in a land whose ever-changing landscapes are, like its inhabitants, both enduring and endearing.

 But back to my predicament in the pub.
-I was searching for the mountain village of Meranges where, I had been told, there existed a place called Can Borrell—the perfect place to start our journey through Catalonia, not to mention the perfect spot in which to store our bicycles before the start of a trip!
+I was searching for the village of Santa Pau, nestled in the lush hills of the Garrotxa region.
+I had been told that there, existed a place called Cal Sastre—the perfect place to start our journey through Catalonia, not to mention the perfect spot in which to store our bicycles before the start of a trip!
 Thanking the crowd for their help and for switching languages to do so, I continued on with a clearer image of where I was headed.

 But as I navigated a tiny mountain road, the sun dipped below the horizon, exiting a crimson sky.
 The sight was unlike anything I could have imagined.
 I found Can Borrell and met the wonderful characters who own it; we sat down to have a chat in front of the fire place as the sunset played out the day’s finale.
 Had I not gotten lost, I would probably have been back at my hotel, eyes glued to my laptop instead of that incredible sunset.

 Perhaps you too will take a detour in search of a mid-ride ice cream or cerveza.
 You may find yourself in a labyrinth of cobblestone corridors, your index finger pointing to route note #34 and asking the locals (in your very best Spanglish), “Donde esta… uhhh, here?”

 Just remember that getting lost is an art: it requires grace and creativity to find your way out of such moments, but it’s all worth it when you get to where you never realized you were going.